iotexproject/iotex-core/README.md

 ## Dev Tools
 ### Use actioninjector to inject actions
-Open one terminal window and run the command below to compile and start the test chain server with the configuration specified in "config_local_delegate.yaml" (This is optional, just in case you don't have a node running).
+Open one terminal window and run the command below to compile and start the test chain server.
+(This is optional, just in case you don't have a node running).

 `make; make run`